flurinduerst/WPDistillery/README.md

 ## Additional Information

 #### WPDistillery with WP-Multisite
-Using this [Pull Request](https://github.com/flurinduerst/WPDistillery/pull/45) you can add WPDistillery capability for your project.
+Using this [Pull Request](https://github.com/flurinduerst/WPDistillery/pull/45) you can add multisite capability for your project.
 We [decided](https://github.com/flurinduerst/WPDistillery/issues/59) to not merge the PR to keep WPDistillery as clean as it is.

 #### Auto Update WordPress and Plugins
 If you want to automatically update WordPress and all Plugins on every `vagrant up` you can remove the comment character at line 26 inside the Vagrantfile.